Course Description EDU 116/117 – 2 credits

 The framework for this course is to explore the learning terrain; how we think and as a result, learn through the various channels in which we absorb information.
 Who are you as a learner?
 What learning strategies and skills have you developed in order to learn well?
 Do the strategies and skills work for you?
 How do we readjust learning to fit a particular need, experience, or expectation?
 What processes do we use to derive meaning from information?
 How can we improve upon these processes?

-This course is taught by instructors within Academic Support Services.
-Students enrolled within each course section meet together with the instructors at the end of the first week of semester classes after the add/drop period is over (generally on a Friday evening).
+This course is taught by instructors within Academic Support.
+Students enrolled in each course section meet with the instructors at the end of the first week of semester classes after the add/drop period is over.
 It is during the first meeting together that individual, half hour sessions are established based on student and instructor schedules.
-Students are notified by email at the beginning of the first week of class as to when the first session with everyone will occur.
+Students are notified by email at the start of the first week of class as to when the first session will occur.